What Is CCPA? California Privacy Laws and How They Protect Consumers

 How to comply with the CCPA

-For businesses to comply with the CCPA, they must protect the consumer’s rights outlined in the CCPA.
-To do so, businesses need to have a website privacy policy that complies with CCPA standards and is updated at least once a year.
-It is also important to have a cookie policy to explain how your website uses its consumers' personal data.
+For businesses to comply with the CCPA, they must protect the rights of consumers outlined in the CCPA.
+To do so, businesses must have a website privacy policy that complies with CCPA standards and is updated at least annually.

-Businesses need to notify consumers at or before the time of collection on the types of data that will be collected and how it will be used.
+Businesses must notify consumers at or before the time of data collection about the types of data that will be collected and how it will be used.
 Companies also need to be prepared to disclose, at the request of a consumer, the following information:

-The CCPA also requires that businesses can provide a history of all of the personal data that has been collected for a given consumer.
-Along with this, consumers must have the opportunity to remove their personal information from a business's database.
+The CCPA also requires businesses to provide a history of all personal data collected for a given consumer.
+Additionally, consumers should have the option to request the removal of their personal information from a business's database.

-If a consumer does not want their personal information stored or used in a specific way, businesses are not allowed to discriminate against them by providing different services, changing prices, or restricting access to goods or services.
+If a consumer does not want their personal information stored or used in a specific way, businesses are prohibited from discriminating against them by providing different services, changing prices, or restricting access to goods or services.

 What happens if you don’t comply with CCPA?